comp-phys-marc/qasm-ts/readme.md

 ## New in Version 2.0.0

-- Support for the OpenQASM 3.0 spec while retaining OpenQASM 2.0 backwards compatability.
+- Support for the OpenQASM 3.0 spec while retaining OpenQASM 2.0 backwards compatibility.

 ## Usage